Frequently Asked Questions

 A3.
 Yes, we originally planned a 15K Race which would start at the New Cathedral Basilica on Lindell, wind past several parishes, and end at St. Mary of Victories.
 Unfortunately through a combination of unanticipated expense for traffic safety, and other civic restrictions we decided to go with a supurb 5K race the first year.

 Q4.
-So what does the new route look like?
+So what does the new new route look like?

 A4.
-The new route starts at the Old Cathedral, turns north and winds around the Archgrounds, and ends at St. Mary of Victories.
+The new route starts at the Old Cathedral, turns south along the edge of the Archgrounds (Poplar Street), and ends at St. Mary of Victories.
 There is a map available at this link.

 Q5.
 Are walkers welcome?